Mammogram, HPV test, pelvic ultrasound: What happens at each one and how can women prepare for them?

 Just the other day, one of my girlfriends was regaling us with tales of her first mammogram.
 “There’s just so much squeezing involved.
 And just when you think the metal plates can’t squeeze your boob anymore, they squeeze it some more!”

 Which made me wonder, why are these health checks necessary and how often do we really need to get them done?
 Is it fine if we skip a year or two?
 Plus, why do some of these tests have to be so uncomfortable?

-If you’re tempted to put it off – just one more year, we can hear you – remember the breast cancer slogan: Early detection saves lives.
+If you’re still tempted to put any off – just one more year, we can hear you – remember the breast cancer slogan: Early detection saves lives.
 And it’s not just for your breasts.

 HOW TO CARE FOR YOUR BREASTS

 Breast cancer is the most common cancer among women in Singapore, affecting one in every 13 women here.

 According to the 2020 Singapore Cancer Registry Annual Report, every year, about 2,165 women are newly diagnosed with breast cancer, with about 436 dying from the disease.

 Just having breasts puts one at risk.
 “You do not need to have a family history of breast cancer or cancer of any form to be at risk of developing breast cancer,” said Dr Lee Wai Peng, senior consultant and breast surgeon at Solis Breast Care and Surgery Centre.

 Currently, the most effective way to detect breast cancer at an early and treatable phase is with a mammogram screening.